XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-12-24-TrueNAS-Unraid.md

 2. The GUI is beautiful.
 Its simple.
 And its effective.
 3. Has honestly, one of the nicest user interfaces for hardware passthrough to VMs.
 4. Flexibility
     - It can do XFS, ReiserFS, ZFS, or BTRFS.
-Unraid **ONLY** does ZFS.
+TrueNAS **ONLY** does ZFS.
     - In addition, It has the "Unraid Array", its special thing.
 5. Power Efficiency
     - Unraid's built in array, is the most power efficient option, for write-once, read-many.
 See [Power Efficient Storage](#power-efficient-storage)